Let’s explore this and really answer, how much firewood do you need to go camping.

 - Liquid fuel citronella lanterns or liquid fuel candles.

-- Solid fuel candles which are not contained within a metal container or glass container.
+- Solid fuel candles that are not contained within a metal container or glass container.

-- Liquid fuel stove or lantern fires which utilize a wick to distribute the flame.
+- Liquid fuel stoves or lantern fires utilize a wick to distribute the flame.

 - Solid fuel fireworks of any kind.